Objects > Security Profiles > GTP Protection

 IMSI (International Mobile Subscriber Identity) is a unique identification associated with a subscriber in GSM, UMTS and LTE networks that is provisioned in the Subscriber Identity Module (SIM) card.

-An IMSI is usually presented as a 15 digit long number (8 byte), but can be shorter.
+An IMSI is usually presented as a 15 digit long number (8 bytes), but can be shorter.
 IMSI is composed of three parts:

 You can either manually enter or import a csv file with IMSI or IMSI prefixes into the firewall.
 The IMSI can include wildcards, for example, 310* or 240011*.